Cubic fourfolds containing a plane and K3 surfaces of Picard rank two: K3 surfaces of rank two

-\n Nikulin in \cite{N} made a deep study of lattice theory and of integral quadratic forms and use them to study $K3$ surfaces.
+Nikulin in \cite{N} made a deep study of lattice theory and integral quadratic forms with applications to the study of $K3$ surfaces.
 We recall the following which is crucial for our purposes

-\n \begin{theorem}{\cite[Theorem 1.14.4]{N} \cite[Corollary 2.9]{M}} If $\rho(S) \leq 10 ,\,$ then every even lattice $M$ of signature $(1,\rho-1 )$ occurs as the N\'eron-Severi group of some $K3$ surface and the primitive embedding $M \hookrightarrow \Lambda$ is unique. \end{theorem}
+\begin{theorem}{\cite[Theorem 1.14.4]{N} \cite[Corollary 2.9]{M}} If $\rho(S) \leq 10 ,\,$ then every even lattice $M$ of signature $(1,\rho-1 )$ occurs as the N\'eron-Severi group of some $K3$ surface and the primitive embedding $M \hookrightarrow \Lambda$ is unique. \end{theorem}

-\n \begin{corollary}All even lattices of rank $2$ and signature $(1,1)$ occur as the N\'eron-Severi lattice $N(S)$ of some K3-surface $S$ of rank two and the primitive embedding $N(S)\hookrightarrow \Lambda $ is unique.
-A generic such lattice has the form
+\begin{corollary} All even lattices of rank $2$ and signature $(1,1)$ occur as the N\'eron-Severi lattice $NS(S)$ of some K3 surface $S$ of rank two and the primitive embedding $NS(S)\hookrightarrow \Lambda $ is unique.
+Any such lattice has the form